thirdtank/brut/brutrb.com/database-schema.md

 end
 ```

+> [!NOTE]
-Sequels' migration system is similar to Active Record's/Rails' in design and spirit, but the API is different.
+> Sequels' migration API is similar in concept to Rails', but differs
-Please consult the documentation and don't assume Active Record's DSL will work.
-It will not.
+> significantly in specifics.
+Please consult Sequel's documentation and
+> don't assume Railsism will work the same way.

-One thing to note is that Brut encourages the creation of only "up" migrations.
-That is, migrations that change a
+Brut encourages only "up" migrations.
+Since Brut treats your development database
-database.
-"Down" migrations, which revert a change, are discouraged.
-See *Recommended Practices* for a detailed
-explanation.
+as ephemeral, there is little value to managing "down" migrations.

-This is also why Sequel's `change` method is not included in the scaffolded code.  `change`, like Active Record's
-method of the same name, automagically creates both "up" and "down" migrations, but *only* if you use the DSL.
-If
-you use raw SQL, `change` doesn't work.
-But that doesn't matter for Brut (again, see *Recommended Practices*).
+This is why Sequel's `change` method is not included in the scaffolded code.  `change`, like Active Record's method of the same name, automagically creates both "up" and "down" migrations, but *only* if you use the DSL.
+If you use raw SQL, `change` doesn't work.
+By using only `up`, you won't have to worry about this.

-Let's create a user accounts table that has an email field, a `deactivated_at` timestamp, and a `created_at`
+Let's create an accounts table that has an email field, a `deactivated_at` timestamp, and a `created_at` timestamp:
-timestamp:

 ```ruby
 Sequel.migration do